A Lagrangian Approach to the Inhomogeneous Incompressible Euler Equation: Lagrangian Analyticity of Inhomogeneous Incompressible Fluids

-\textbf{Proof of Theorem 4.1} We'll use our Lagrangian representation to obtain a recursive formula for Taylor coefficients of Lagrangian displacement, and prove convergence of the Taylor series.
-The proof is divided into steps.
+\begin{proof} We will use our Lagrangian representation to obtain a recursive Taylor formula for the formal time series of Lagrangian displacement, and prove convergence of the formal time series.
+The proof is divided into $4$ steps.